mizuki-nana/sneaker/docs/src/container.rst

     :noindex:

     Attempts to store an object into the container by using a token.
-The storage fails if the token specified is invalid, meaning the user has not previously reserved spot for the object yet.
+The storage fails if the token specified is invalid.
 Returns `true` if the storage is successful, `false` otherwise.

   .. cpp:function:: bool get(token_t, T*)
     :noindex:

     Attempts to retrieve an object from the container by using a token.
-    The retrieval fails if the token specified is invalid, meaning the user has not previously reserved spot for the object yet.
+    The retrieval fails if the token specified is invalid.
 Returns `true` if the retrieval is successful, `false` otherwise.

   .. cpp:function:: bool unreserve(token_t)